 - Once hot, spoon 1/4 – 1/3 cup of the batter onto skillet.
 Cook until surface of pancakes have some bubbles and the edges appear dry (~2 minutes).
 Carefully flip pancakes and cook until browned on the underside (~2 minutes more).

 - Transfer cooked pancakes to a baking sheet or plate and keep warm in a 200-degree F (94 C) oven.
-Continue cooking until all batter is used up - about 14-16 pancakes.
+Continue cooking until all batter is used up – about 14-16 pancakes (as original recipe is written).

 - These pancakes are delicious on their own, but they’re amplified with vegan butter or peanut butter, sliced bananas, granola, flaked coconut, and maple syrup.
 Store cooled leftover pancakes (without toppings) in a container separated with wax or parchment paper to prevent sticking.
 Will keep in the refrigerator up to 4 days or in the freezer up to 1 month.
 Reheat in the toaster oven or oven until hot.